Navy10021/SLS/README.md

 ## 2. KoLawBERT

- We release the pre-trained language models by applying the above three masked language modeling methods(BERT, RoBERTa, ALBERT), KoLawBERT trained on Clean Korean Legal Corpus (CKLC).
+ We release the pre-trained language models by applying the above three masked language modeling methods(BERT, RoBERTa, ALBERT).
+The KoLawBERT is pre-trained or re-trained on Clean Korean Legal Corpus (CKLC).
 Our experiment result shows that the Roberta-based KoLawBERT model encodes semantic information better than others.

 ## 3. Semantic Legal Embeddings